 - STUN (BM,__): ST status-elemental paralyze on enemy ≤300HP.
 It will always/only hit if they're under the threshold and don't resist the element/status.

-White: SOFT is ignorable for similar reasons to PURE: the money you spend on it will never equal the amount you spend on SOFTs, so only buy it if going for achievements.
-EXIT is fantastic utility, and with enough INV2 stacked, your party is untouchable physically.
+White: SOFT is ignorable for similar reasons to PURE: the money you spend on it will never equal the amount you spend on SOFTs, so only buy it if going for achievements/challenges.
+EXIT is fantastic utility, and with enough INV2 stacked (6-7 castings), your party is untouchable physically.
 You can stack it twice as fast with the White Shirt, though it will mean the White Wizard won't get to wear it.
-FOG2 is also workable, though it takes a lot more castings compared to INV2.
+FOG2 is also workable; it takes more castings and there's no item that casts it, but it works on those rare attacks that can't be evaded.

 Black: Lots of status here.
 LIT3 is a spell you can't go wrong with.
-STUN is a fun pseudo-finisher, though is still subject to status resistances.
-Of the two instant death spells, QAKE is better: hits everything and works on MudGOLs in particular (which resist the common elements).
+STUN is a fun pseudo-finisher, though is still subject to resistances.
+If choosing between the two instant death spells, QAKE is better: it hits everything and works on MudGOLs in particular (which resist the common elements).
+That said, less resists death than you might think: undead, elementals, slimes, golems, machines mostly.
+Compare to half the enemies in the vanilla game resisting earth.
+The only problems are its lower accuracy and only hitting one thing.

-Red: Four spells to choose from.
+Red: No status here - it's yet another reason why SABOTEUR sucks.
+There's four better spells to choose from anyway.
 It's usually best to leave behind FOG2: INV2 does mostly the same thing except it prevents damage entirely.
-It can be funny, though.
+It can be funny though and has a niche for the same reasons mentioned.
 Don't pass up EXIT unless you have a White/Time Wizard.

 ---